Teaching:

 GEOL 740: Earth science communication theory and practice

 Theory and practice of effective scientific communication focusing on writing, figure design, and oral presentations.
 This course is designed specifically for Earth scientists engaged in active research projects seeking to communicate their results with other scientists.
 Lectures and readings will cover theory and strategies of scientific communication, while students will use their own research to generate writing, figures, and oral presentations that will be peer-reviewed in class.
 Communication mediums covered include: peer-reviewed papers, proposals, technical reports, conference posters, conference oral presentations, and figure design.
-Offered every other spring (even years).
+Offered every other year.